-There are really two main methods that can be used to produce non-alcoholic wine: distillation and filtration.
+There are really two main methods to produce non-alcoholic wine: distillation and filtration.
 With distillation, the alcohol is distilled from the wine through a steaming process.
-Commercial producers of non-alcoholic wine place the wine in a very strong vacuum that allows for the wine’s boiling point to be lowered to around 70°F. This means that the wine can be distilled without ever heating to a point of oxidization.
+Commercial producers of non-alcoholic wine place the wine in a very strong vacuum that allows for the wine’s boiling point to drop to around 70°F. This means that the wine can be distilled without ever heating to a point of oxidization.
 With filtration, the wine is forced under high pressure against a membrane that is so fine that only the water and alcohol can seep through it.
-The wine is then put past the membrane over and over again until the wine becomes a concentrate.
-Water is then added back to bring the wine to its original concentration.
+Then, they put the wine past the membrane over and over again until the wine becomes a concentrate.
+Eventually, they add back water to bring the wine to its original concentration.
 Now, there is little to no alcohol present.

 You may be wondering, why drink non-alcoholic wine at all.
 Well, it turns out that powerful antioxidants called polyphenols provide serious health benefits.
 They are just as powerful when being consumed without alcohol.
 Recently, wine has gained popularity as a heart-healthy beverage, due to its high level of anti-oxidants.
 The well-renowned Mayo Clinic has published studies attesting to the health benefits for the heart that are associated with drinking red wine, especially.
 However for some, an issue arises when regular wine contains alcohol, which can have adverse effects on consumers.